 What is matched betting?

 Matched betting is a tax-free way to make money from home.
-It is not at all gambling and a regular source of income for me.
+It is not gambling and a regular source of income for me and many others.

 Matched betting glossary